spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

 crds.bestrefs always computes best references with respect to a context which can be explicitly specified with the `--new-context` parameter.
-If `--new-context` is not specified, the default latest context is determined by consulting the CRDS server or looking in the local cache.
+If `--new-context` is not specified, the default build context is determined by consulting the CRDS server or looking in the local cache.

 ...........